We use cookies on this site to enhance your experience.

 For full details and application procedures visit the Senior Women Academic Administrators of Canada website.

-There are two classes of Mackenzie King Scholarships: The Open Scholarship (approximately $8,500 annually) and the Travelling Scholarship (approximately $10,500 annually).
+There are two classes of Mackenzie King Scholarships: The Open Scholarship (up to approximately $14,000 annually) and the Travelling Scholarship (up to approximately $15,500 annually).

 For full details and application procedures visit the W.L.
 Mackenzie King Memorial Scholarships website.